 (Ark.
 Code. §§ 5-27-302, -303, -304 (2019).)

 Arkansas law also prohibits distributing, possessing, or viewing by any means an image, video, or computer file that shows a child (younger than 17) engaged in sexually explicit conduct.

 A first conviction is a Class C felony.
 Any subsequent convictions for the offense are punished as Class B felonies.
 Under the statute, a defendant may raise the defense that the defendant had a good faith reasonable belief that the person shown in the image was 17 years old or older.

-If you are charged with violating Arkansas law because you have engaged in sexting, you should speak with an attorney immediately.
-Arkansas’ child pornography laws contain serious penalties, including the possibility of a long prison sentence and registration as a sex offender.
+If you are charged with violating Arkansas law for sexting, you should speak with an attorney immediately.
+Arkansas’ child pornography and exploitation laws contain serious penalties, including the possibility of a long prison sentence and registration as a sex offender.
+Misdemeanor teen sexting charges are no joke either.
+Juvenile offenses can follow a person for a long time.
 An experienced attorney can assess the charges against you and provide important guidance while ensuring that your rights are protected.
-Retaining a qualified lawyer is the most important step that you can take to secure a favorable resolution to your case.